What is a Nanosystems Engineer?

 - Develop processes or identify equipment needed for pilot or commercial nanoscale scale production.

-Nanosystems Engineers state the following job skills are important in their day-to-day work.
+When polled, Nanosystems Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.